Scottish Football Association: Formation

+Founding members

+The following eight football clubs founded the Scottish Football Association:

-Chief executive/Secretary
+Chief Executive/Secretary

 The chief executive of the Scottish Football Association oversees the development of football in Scotland and the administration of disciplinary matters, and is also responsible for the general organisation of the national side.
 One of the most prominent roles of the chief executive is to hire and dismiss Scotland national football team managers.